Why focus on the aging immune system?

 The development of this new discipline, termed immunomics, will require the integration of creative academic inquiry with industrial rigor and scale in its organizational structure, management, and decision-making.
 It will provide a dynamic pathway for a new generation of scientists applying the latest technologies to achieve its mission.

 HII has the potential to reveal powerful new ways to defend ourselves against existing and emerging disease threats.
 With an unparalleled global consortium centered at the Harvard T.H.
-Chan School of Public Health and supported by the resources of the Human Vaccine Project, this initiative has the potential to transform the future of human health.
+Chan School of Public Health and supported by the resources of the Human Immunome Project, this initiative has the potential to transform the future of human health.